How Can Aging Helichrysum and Other Essential Oils Make Them Better?

 - Frankincense, Sacra (Wildgrown) - Special Aged.
 The aging process has made this a warm, full bodied oil, particularly worthwhile for Frankincense lovers.
 Sacra direct from the distiller had always had a little higher note, and this is now more rich in middle notes.

-- Patchouli, Dark (Naturally Grown) - Special Aged.
+- Patchouli, Dark (Organic) - Special Aged.
 Wow!
 Every patchouli lover who's tried this LOVES the oil.
 They say things like "this is the REAL patchouli you could get in the 70's!".
 It has a full range of notes, with the deeper tones only found in well-aged patchoulis, at a fraction of the cost!

 - Sandalwood, Indian (Wildgrown) - Special Aged.
 This is a very rare oil, and the aging process gives it significant benefits.
 We once had someone offer us 20 year old Sandalwood.
 It wasn't enough for us to carry, but it sure smelled wonderful.
 The aroma of this oil is fantastic, and the aging process has increased the amount of the potentially-therapeutic alpha-santalol (santalols make up the majority of the constituents of Sandalwood essential oil, and in research have been pointed to as the "potentially-active" therapeutic agent.